An ad-free and cookie-free website.

-We show how TOL stock compares to 2,000+ US-based stocks, and to peers in the Consumer Durables sector and Homebuilding industry.
+We show how TOL stock compares to 2,000+ US-based stocks, and to peers in the Construction sector and New Single-Family Housing Construction (except For-Sale Builders) industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.